 It was not an easy task, but jurying the Washington Printmakers Gallery Small Works Show was both edjucational and rewarding.
 It forced me to reaffirm my own tastes in art, and at the same time it challenged me to be open to new art forms.
 As an artist myself I know what it's like to put my work out there.
 (I have quite a long list of rejections myself.)
 Thus I did not take the process lightly.
 I went in knowing that every submission took time and cost the artist money to apply.

-In closing I would say that I apply to 4 - 5 National juried shows, 1 - 2 solo shows, 2 or 3 publications, and 1 - 2 grants a year.
+I apply to 4 - 5 National juried shows, 1 - 2 solo shows, 2 or 3 publications, and 1 - 2 grants a year.
 I certainly don't get accepted into everything I submit to and rejection can be frustrating, but once you do get a piece into a show or receive recognition for your art it can be the salve that helps soften the blow.
 I say keep at it and don't quit.
 Continue to look for ways to get your work out there.
 Just so you know, coming from someone who has juried before, don't get discouraged if you don't get accepted.
 It's not personal, and likely your juror has had a number of rejections as well.